ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10b-topological-sort.md

 not matter where the sort starts, as long as all vertices are visited in the end.
 Here is implementation for the DFS-based algorithm.

-    function topsortDFS(G):
+    function topsortDFS(graph):
         visited = new Set()
         sortedVertices = new Stack()
-        for each v in G.vertices():
+        for each v in graph.vertices():
             if v not in visited:
-                topsortHelperDFS(G, v, sortedVertices, visited)
+                topsortHelperDFS(graph, v, sortedVertices, visited)
         return sortedVertices

-    function topsortHelperDFS(G, v, sortedVertices, visited):
+    function topsortHelperDFS(graph, v, sortedVertices, visited):
         if v not in visited:
             visited.add(v)
-            for each edge in G.outgoingEdges(v):
+            for each e in graph.outgoingEdges(v):
-                w = edge.end
-                topsortHelperDFS(G, w, sortedVertices, visited)
+                topsortHelperDFS(graph, e.end, sortedVertices, visited)
             sortedVertices.push(v)  // postVisit

-Using this algorithm starting at J1 and visiting adjacent neighbors in alphabetic order, vertices of the graph in
-[Figure #TopSort](#TopSort) are pushed to the stack in the order J7, J5, J4, J6, J2, J3, J1.
-Popping them one by one yields
+If we use this algorithm starting at vertex J1 in @fig:GraphToposort and visit adjacent neighbors in alphabetic order, the vertices of the graph are pushed to the stack in the order J7, J5, J4, J6, J2, J3, J1.
-the topological sort J1, J3, J2, J6, J4, J5, J7.
+If we now pop them one by one we get the topological sort J1, J3, J2, J6, J4, J5, J7.

 ::: dsvis
 Here is another example.